Charles walked in with a cup of coffee and a sigh of exhaustion.

 Charles sat down at the console next to Viktor.
 His shift was just starting but he already wanted a cigarette.
 He purposely didn’t bring any to prevent the slippery slope of indulgence.
-It’s been two days since he decided to quit and he meant to follow through.
+It had been two days since he decided to quit and he meant to follow through.
 He sipped his coffee and settled in for the sixteen-hour shift.
 The first half with Viktor, the second with Genly.
 Then eight hours off for sleep and relaxation.
 He hated sticking to a twenty-four-hour cycle, but his assignment included adjusting to a daily schedule similar to that of the planetary cycle he was observing.

-“How long ago did they develop close range space travel?”
+“How long ago did they develop close-range space travel?”

 “Only a few generations.”

 Charles sighed, “And they’ve already given up it seems.
-I wish they’d do something productive or it’s just going to be wash here too.”
+I wish they’d do something productive or it’s just going to be a wash here too.”
 He leaned back and put his feet up.